J-Rios/TLG_JoinCaptchaBot/README.md

 ## Scalability (Polling or Webhook)

-By default, Bot checks and receives updates from Telegram Servers by **Polling** (requests and get if there is any new updates in the Bot account corresponding to that Bot Token), this is really simple and can be used for low to median scale Bots.
+By default, Bot checks and receives updates from Telegram Servers by **Polling** (it requests and gets if there is any new updates in the Bot account corresponding to that Bot Token), this is really simple and can be used for low to median scale Bots.
 However, you can configure the Bot to use a **Webhook** instead if you expect to handle a large number of users/groups.

 To use Webhook instead Polling, you need a signed certificate file in the system, you can create the key file and self-sign the cert through openssl tool: